-In this tutorial, we will show you how to install and configuration Vesta Control Panel on CentOS 7.
-For those of you who didn’t know, VestaCP is an open-source hosting control panel currently supports both RHEL flavored Linux releases (Red Hat, CentOS) and Ubuntu.
+In this tutorial, we will show you how to install and configure Vesta Control Panel on CentOS 7.
+For those of you who didn’t know, VestaCP is an open-source hosting control panel that currently supports both RHEL flavored Linux releases (Red Hat, CentOS) and Ubuntu.
 It packs a bunch of features by default to allow you to host and manage your websites with ease on your Virtual Private Server.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation Vesta Control Panel on a CentOS 7 server.
+I will show you the step-by-step installation Vesta Control Panel on a CentOS 7 server.